Senate Session Adjourns Due To Lack Of Quorum - UrduPoint

 Senate Session Adjourns Due To Lack Of Quorum

-Senate Chairman Sadiq Sanjrani on Tuesday adjourned the proceedings of the Upper House of parliament due to lack of quorum
+Senate Chairman Sadiq Sanjrani on Thursday adjourned the proceedings of the Upper House of Parliament due to lack of quorum

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Oct, 2020 ) :Senate Chairman Sadiq Sanjrani on Tuesday adjourned the proceedings of the Upper House of parliament due to lack of quorum.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Oct, 2020 ) :Senate Chairman Sadiq Sanjrani on Thursday adjourned the proceedings of the Upper House of Parliament due to lack of quorum.

-The chairman ordered for ringing the bells after pointing out of the quorum by a member of the opposition but the members did not turn up, forcing the chairman to adjourn the proceedings.
+The chairman ordered for ringing the bells after pointing out of the quorum by Senator Fida Muhammad but the members did not turn up, forcing the chairman to adjourn the proceedings till Friday morning.